|

 That continues into the second day, when the Declaration of Independence

 is read with great passion on the steps of the Capitol.
-But then the
+But then the townspeople

-townspeople talk of the high prices, shortages, and sacrifices of war, and the demands of military service upon the soldiers
+talk of the high prices, shortages, and sacrifices of war,

-are reiterated.
-In those days, every able bodied male 16-60 was required to
+those days, every able bodied male 16-60 was required to own and maintain a

-own and maintain a weapon at his residence.
+weapon at his residence.
 The British occupy Williamsburg

 under Benefict Arnold, but then great hope for an